Factbox: Airlines suspend flights due to coronavirus outbreak

 ** Rwandair - Jan.
 31 until further notice.

-** Scoot, Singapore Airlines’ (SIAL.SI) low-cost carrier - Feb.
+** Scoot, Singapore Airlines’ low-cost carrier - Feb.
 8 until further notice.

-** Vietjet VJC.HM and Vietnam Airlines HVN.HM - Suspended flights to the mainland as well as Hong Kong and Macau Feb.
+** Vietjet and Vietnam Airlines - Suspended flights to the mainland as well as Hong Kong and Macau Feb.
 1-April 30, in line with its aviation authority’s directive.

 AIRLINES THAT HAVE CANCELED SOME CHINA FLIGHTS/ROUTES OR MODIFIED SERVICE

-** Air Canada (AC.TO) - Extended the suspension of its flights to Beijing and Shanghai until March 27.
+** Air Canada - Extended the suspension of its flights to Beijing and Shanghai until March 27.
 It also suspended its Toronto to Hong Kong flights from March 1 to March 27, but its Vancouver to Hong Kong route remains active. [bit.ly/39zgmI0]

 ** Air China - Said on Feb.
 12 it will cancel flights to Athens, Greece, from Feb.
 17 to March 18

-** Air New Zealand (AIR.NZ) - Suspended Auckland-Shanghai service Feb.
+** Air New Zealand - Suspended Auckland-Shanghai service Feb.
 9-March 29.
 Reduced capacity on Shanghai route throughout April and Hong Kong route throughout April and May.

-** ANA Holdings (9202.T) - Suspended routes including Shanghai and Hong Kong from Feb.
+** ANA Holdings - Suspended routes including Shanghai and Hong Kong from Feb.
 10 until further notice.

-** Cathay Pacific Airways (0293.HK) - Plans to cut a third of its capacity over the next two months, including 90% of flights to mainland China.
+** Cathay Pacific Airways - Plans to cut a third of its capacity over the next two months, including 90% of flights to mainland China.
 It has encouraged its 27,000 employees to take three weeks of unpaid leave in a bid to preserve cash.

 ** Emirates and Etihad - The United Arab Emirates, a major international transit hub, suspended flights to and from China, except for Beijing.

-** Finnair (FIA1S.HE) - Canceled all flights to mainland China and decreased the number of flights to Hong Kong until March 28.
+** Finnair - Canceled all flights to mainland China and decreased the number of flights to Hong Kong until March 28.

 ** Hainan Airlines - Suspended flights between Budapest, Hungary, and Chongqing Feb.
 7-March 27.

-** Korean Air Lines Co.
-(003490.KS) - The national flag carrier suspended eight routes to China and reduced services on nine Chinese routes between Feb.
+** Korean Air Lines Co. - The national flag carrier suspended eight routes to China and reduced services on nine Chinese routes between Feb.
 7 and 22.

 ** Philippine Airlines [PHL.UL] - Cut the number of flights between Manila and China by over half.

-** Qantas Airways (QAN.AX) - Suspended direct flights to China from Feb.
+** Qantas Airways - Suspended direct flights to China from Feb.
 1. The Australian national carrier halted flights from Sydney to Beijing and Sydney to Shanghai between Feb.
 9-March 29.

 ** Royal Air Maroc - The Moroccan airline suspended direct flights to China Jan.
 31-Feb.
 29. On Jan.
 16, it had launched a direct air route with three flights weekly between its Casablanca hub and Beijing.

-** Russia - All Russian airlines, with the exception of national airline Aeroflot (AFLT.MM), stopped flying to China from Jan.
+** Russia - All Russian airlines, with the exception of national airline Aeroflot, stopped flying to China from Jan.
 31. Small airline Ikar will also continue flights between Moscow and China.
 All planes arriving from China will be sent to a separate terminal in the Moscow Sheremetyevo airport.
 Aeroflot reduced the frequency of flights to Beijing, Shanghai and Guangzhou until Feb.
 29.

-** Nordic airline SAS (SAS.ST) - Extended its suspension of flights to Shanghai and Beijing until March 29.
+** Nordic airline SAS - Extended its suspension of flights to Shanghai and Beijing until March 29.

-** Singapore Airlines (SIAL.SI) - Suspended or cut capacity on flights to Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu, Xiamen and Chongqing, some of which are flown by regional arm SilkAir.
+** Singapore Airlines - Suspended or cut capacity on flights to Beijing, Shanghai, Guangzhou, Shenzhen, Chengdu, Xiamen and Chongqing, some of which are flown by regional arm SilkAir.

-** UPS (UPS.N) - Canceled 22 flights to China because of the virus and normal manufacturing closures due to the Lunar New Year holiday.
+** UPS - Canceled 22 flights to China because of the virus and normal manufacturing closures due to the Lunar New Year holiday.

 ** Virgin Atlantic - Extended its suspension of daily operations to Shanghai until March 28.

-** Virgin Australia (VAH.AX) - Said it will withdraw from the Sydney-Hong Kong route from March 2 because it was “no longer a viable commercial route” due to growing concerns over the virus and civil unrest in Hong Kong.
+** Virgin Australia - Said it will withdraw from the Sydney-Hong Kong route from March 2 because it was “no longer a viable commercial route” due to growing concerns over the virus and civil unrest in Hong Kong.

-** Air Canada (AC.TO) to allow travelers to rebook flights to parts of Italy at no charge.
+** Air Canada to allow travelers to rebook flights to parts of Italy at no charge.
 United Airlines adds South Korea to travel waiver list but is not cancelling flights.

-** Asiana Airlines (020560.KS) has decided to halt all flights to Daegu until March 9, while Korean Air Lines (003490.KS) will also suspend flights until March 28.
+** Asiana Airlines has decided to halt all flights to Daegu until March 9, while Korean Air Lines will also suspend flights until March 28.

 ** Bahrain civil aviation authority suspends all its flights from Dubai and Sharjah airports for 48 hours.